-In looking at the specific provisions of the MMMA, it is important to remember that this act is based on a premise, namely, that marijuana can be used for medical purposes that is in obvious contradiction to the Public Health Code.
-By classifying marijuana as a Schedule 1 substance under the Public Health Code, the people of this state, through their elected representatives, have determined that marijuana "has high potential for abuse and has no accepted medical use in treatment in the United States or lacks accepted safety for use in treatment under medical supervision."
+In looking at the specific provisions of the MMMA, it is important to remember that this act is based on a premise-namely, that marijuana can be used for medical purposes-that is in obvious contravention to the Public Health Code.
+By classifying marijuana as a schedule 1 controlled substance under the Public Health Code, the people of this state, through their elected representatives, have determined that marijuana "has high potential for abuse and has no accepted medical use in treatment in the United States or lacks accepted safety for use in treatment under medical supervision."
 MCL 333.7211.
-This clearly contradicts the rationale for the MMMA, which indicates that provisions should be made to permit seriously ill individuals to use medical marijuana without fear of arrest because "[m]odern medical research . . . has discovered beneficial uses for marihuana in treating or alleviating the pain, nausea, and other symptoms associated with a variety of debilitating medical conditions."
+This clearly contravenes the rationale for the MMMA, which indicates that provisions should be made to permit seriously ill individuals to use marijuana for medical purposes without fear of arrest because "[m]odern medical research . . . has discovered beneficial uses for marihuana in treating or alleviating the pain, nausea, and other symptoms associated with a variety of debilitating medical conditions."
 MCL 333.26422(a).

-The obvious solution to this problem would be simply to amend the Public Health Code to make marijuana a Schedule 2 or Schedule 3 substance.
-With such an amendment, state law would not prohibit a licensed prescriber from prescribing marijuana if, in the prescriber's professional opinion, this drug would effectively treat the pain, nausea, and other symptoms associated with certain debilitating medical conditions.
+The obvious solution to this problem would simply be to amend the Public Health Code to make marijuana a schedule 2 or schedule 3 controlled substance.
+With such an amendment, state law would not prohibit a licensed prescriber from prescribing marijuana if, in the prescriber's professional opinion, the drug would effectively treat the pain, nausea, and other symptoms associated with certain debilitating medical conditions.
 MCL 333.7303a.
-Curiously, however, the MMMA has no provisions to repeal the contradictory portions of the Public Health Code, or to ensure the controlled, monitored distribution of marijuana to seriously ill individuals in accord with the well-tested provisions of the Public Health Code.
-Instead, it creates a new system, untested in this state, in which a physician merely "certifies" that an individual would likely
+Curiously, however, the MMMA has no provisions to repeal the contradictory portions of the Public Health Code or to ensure the controlled, monitored distribution of marijuana to seriously ill individuals